nest/nest-simulator/doc/userdoc/glossary.rst

    Membrane potential in mV

  E_L
-   Resting membrane potential in mV.
+   Resting membrane potential in mV

  V_th
-   Spike threshold in mV.
+   Spike threshold in mV

  V_reset double
-   Reset potential of the membrane in mV.
+   Reset potential of the membrane in mV

  V_min
    Absolute lower value for the membrane potential in mV

  E_ex
-   Excitatory reversal potential in mV.
+   Excitatory reversal potential in mV

  E_in
-    Inhibitory reversal potential in mV.
+   Inhibitory reversal potential in mV

  E_Na
-   Sodium reversal potential in mV.
+   Sodium reversal potential in mV

  E_K
-   Potassium reversal potential in mV.
+   Potassium reversal potential in mV

  subthreshold dynamics
-   Non-spiking backgound activity of the synapses.
+   Non-spiking backgound activity of the synapses

  refractory period
    A time period in which neurons cannot fire.
 This is due to depolarization.